RPGPG/ScreenShotterQT/README.md

 # ScreenShotterQT
-PySide6 (QT) tool for taking screenshots on WIndows
+PySide6 (QT) tool for taking screenshots on Windows

+saves part of the screen at application dir after drawing a rectangle